apache/iceberg/docs/docs/hive.md

 To use the Tez engine on Hive `2.3.x`, you will need to manually build Tez from the `branch-0.9` branch due to a backwards incompatibility issue with Tez `0.10.1`.

-In both cases, you will also need to set the following property in the `tez-site.xml` configuration file: `tez.mrreader.config.update.properties=hive.io.file.readcolumn.names,hive.io.file.readcolumn.ids`.

 ## Catalog Management

 ### Global Hive catalog